nmaguiar/nLinq/Reference.md

 ## FROM

 The input should be primarially an array.
-If a map is provided it will be converted into an array:
+If a map is provided it will be converted into an array.
+For streams it can also be a function.

 ### Simple array
 ````javascript